fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 app.use(requestLogger)
 ```

 Middleware functions are called in the order that they're taken into use with the express server object's _use_ method.
-Notice that _bodyParser_ is taken into use before the _requestLogger_ middleware, because otherwise <i>request.body</i> will not be initialized when the logger is executed!
+Notice that json-parser is taken into use before the _requestLogger_ middleware, because otherwise <i>request.body</i> will not be initialized when the logger is executed!

 Middleware functions have to be taken into use before routes if we want them to be executed before the route event handlers are called.
 There are also situations where we want to define middleware functions after routes.
 In practice, this means that we are defining middleware functions that are only called if no route handles the HTTP request.